Certainty Blog

 Exposure to harmful substances

-Example: A worker was cleaning a laboratory bench with a disinfectant solution.
-He was wearing gloves and a lab coat, but not goggles or a mask.
-He did not notice that the bottle of disinfectant had a small crack and was leaking.
-Suddenly, some of the solutions splashed on his face and eyes.
-He felt a burning sensation and ran to the eyewash station where he rinsed his eyes for 15 minutes and did not suffer any permanent damage.
+Example: A laboratory worker cleaning a bench with disinfectant did not notice that the bottle had a small crack.
+The solution splashed onto his face and eyes.
+He ran to the eyewash station and rinsed his eyes for 15 minutes, avoiding permanent damage.
+The near miss revealed a gap in container inspection procedures and PPE requirements for chemical handling tasks.

-According to the National Safety Council (NSC), worker exposure to harmful substances was the leading cause of days away from work in the US workforce in 2020.
+According to the National Safety Council (NSC), occupational exposure to harmful substances and environments remains a leading driver of lost-time injuries in the U.S. workforce, reinforcing the importance of near miss reporting in chemical handling operations.

 Electrical near miss events